benburrill/halt_is_defeat/README.rst

 The ``empty`` type signifies a lack of value, it may only be used as a return type.

-Array types, eg ``int[]`` refer to sequences of scalar values.
+Array types, eg ``int[]`` are sequences of scalar values.

 Scalar types:
- * ``int`` - Word-sized numeric type
+ * ``int`` - Word-sized signed numeric type.
  * ``byte`` - Byte-sized data type.
 Coercible to ``int``.
  * ``bool`` - Boolean value, either ``true`` or ``false``.
  * ``string`` - Nominally utf-8 encoded byte-string.
 Coercible to ``const byte[]``.

 For scalar types, constness is an attribute of variables, not of their type, and determines whether the variable can be reassigned.
-For array types, constness is part of the type, and the variable referring to the array can never be reassigned.
+For array types, constness *is* part of the type, and determines whether array elements can be modified.
+The variable referring to an array can never be reassigned.

-Some literals have special coercion rules.
+Types and special coercion rules of literals:

-Literals:
  * Numeric literals: ``5``, ``0xFF``, ``1_000``, etc - Type: ``int``, but coercible to ``byte``
  * Character literals: ``'a'``, ``'\n'`` - Type: ``byte``
  * String literals: "Hello \u{1F30E}" - Type: ``string``